zwilsoncc/docs/pages/docs/other/faq.md

 The amount of HTTP requests you can have per instance is based on the previous information and your code.

-## Why Would I Require Autoscale and Not Just Use All My 10 Instances at the Same Time?
+## Why would I require autoscale and not just use all my 10 Instances at the same time?

 Your instance limit [(based on your plan)](/pricing) is per account not per deployment.
 For example; if you want to have more than one running deployment you need to share those instances.
 Using autoscale will let you have N amount of deployments and scale as required.

-## Where Do I See My Current Bandwidth and Logs Consumption?
+## Where do I see my current bandwidth and logs consumption?

 You can see those metrics on [your account](/dashboard) or team [dashboard](/blog/zeit-dashboard).

-## Is It Possible to Upload Files to a Running Now Instance?
+## Is it possible to upload files to a running Now instance?

 Yes, it is possible under the `/tmp` folder.
-Note that each instance has its own temporary directory, this means you can lose those files under following conditions:
+Note that each instance has its own temporary directory, which means you can lose those files under following conditions:

 - A new deployment will have a newly created temporary folder
 - Each [instance of the same deployment](docs/getting-started/scaling) will have its own temporary folder.